What is Keyhole Surgery?

 - • More accurate surgery

 Just as in humans, many different operations can be performed by keyhole surgery.
-Here at Prahran Vet we use keyhole techniques in pets to perform desexing surgery (see below), organ biopsies, and tumour diagnosis and removal.
+Here at Prahran Vet we use keyhole techniques in pets to perform desexing surgery (see below), organ biopsies, bladder stone removal and tumour diagnosis and removal.
 Ask one of our friendly team whether your pet’s procedure might be amenable to keyhole techniques.

 What is Laparoscopic Desexing?